-- Unit 3 Coursework: 25%
+- Unit 3 Coursework: 20%

-- Unit 4 Coursework: 25%
+- Unit 4 Coursework: 20%

-- End of year 2 hour Written Examination: 50%
+- End of year Examination 1: 20%

+- End of Year Examination 2: 40%

 The prior learning required for this subject is Mathematical Methods Units 1 and 2.
 On successful completion, students can undertake further study in, for example, Science, Technology, Engineering and Mathematics (STEM), Humanities, Economics and Medicine.